WindTraveler/learngit/readme.txt

-Today is a rainny day.
+Today is a funny day.
 Git is a version control system hahah.
 Git is free software you ji lao la kai wo ku lian. i am the third line.